eclipse-archived/codewind-docs/docs/_documentations/remote-install-operator.md

 To install the Codewind operator into your cluster, follow these steps:

-_MG: Do we need a login step here?
+_MG: Do we need a log in step here?
 Ie `1.
 Log into your cluster. ` or is the `active Kubernetes context that points to your cluster` in the [prereqs](./remote-overview.html) sufficient??_

 1. Go to your cloned Codewind operator directory: `$ cd <path_to_cloned_codewind-operator_repo>`
 2. Create the `codewind` namespace: `$ kubectl create namespace codewind`